sifive/wake/share/doc/wake/quickref.md

 #### Sources and `Path` objects

 Sources are the set of files in a Git repository.
 A `Path` in Wake is either a) a file in Git or b) a file produced from a build step.

-To get a path, use the
+The `Path` type has no public constructor to help enforce this.
+To get a `Path` value, use the

 * `source: (file: String) => Result Path Error`
 * `sources: (dir: String) => (filterRegexp: RegExp) => Result (List Path) Error`